juxt/astro-website/src/pages/blog/training-launch.md

 ---
-author: "jon"
+author: 'jon'
-title: "Announcing our UK training Clojure courses"
+title: 'Announcing our UK training Clojure courses'
-description: "We are running one-day training courses"
+description: 'We are running one-day training courses'
-category: "clojure"
+category: 'clojure'
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-publishedDate: "06 Jan 2017"
+publishedDate: '06 Jan 2017'
-heroImage: "mock3.jpg"
+heroImage: 'mock3.jpg'
 tags:
-  - "training"
+  - 'training'
 ---

 Are you thinking of taking your very first Clojure steps?
-Or are you looking to get familiar with a top to bottom *stack* that will help you to achieve most of your goals?
+Or are you looking to get familiar with a top to bottom _stack_ that will help you to achieve most of your goals?

 Come to the joyful epicentre of 1970s UK [architectural serenity that is